Vegetarian Journal's Guide to Natural Foods Restaurants in the U.S. and Canada

 314 Carroll St., NW, Washington, DC 20012

 Vegan/soup/kosher.
 Soupergirl is a unique concept of a soup café that also includes delivery of soup to your office or home.
-The café is slow food certified which is shown through their use of fresh, local, and wholesome ingredients.
+The eatery is slow food certified which is shown through their use of fresh, local, and wholesome ingredients.
 Soup selections change often but are always homemade.
 Although soup is clearly the star of the show, vegan salads and even cookies are also available.
 If you fall in love with their soup they offer "soupscriptions" which buys you one month of soup and you only have to pay for delivery once!
-Soupergirl is located directly across the street from the Takoma Metro.
+Soupergirl on Carroll is located directly across the street from the Takoma Metro.
+The downtown location on M Street is for take-out and delivery only and is closed on weekends.

 1370 Park Rd., NW, Washington, DC 20010